 Chocolate Chip Lava Cookies I am so in love with these darn chocolate lava cookies!
 What is it about a warm, gooey chocolate chip cookie stuffed with decadent, rich, melted chocolate that makes it so irresistible??
 Especially when topped with vanilla ice cream.
+These are one of Kev’s favorite homemade treats, and he usually asks me to make them at least once a week.
 All you really need for these fabulous cookies is your favorite cookie dough and a bag of chocolate chips.
 Since these cookies are absolutely gushing with delicious rich chocolate, my favorite chocolate chips for this recipe are the Hersey’s Milk Chocolate chips.
 Now let’s make some chocolate lava cookies!
 Place the flattened cookie dough in the bottom of a well-greased standard sized muffin tin.
 Now for our gooey, rich milk chocolate filling.
 Lay the Ziploc bag flat in the microwave, spreading out the chocolate chips in a single layer.
 Cut a small tip off the Ziploc bag and layer over the cookies.
 Heaven help me.
-Scoop and flatten the remaining dough, and place on top of your lava cookies.
 Now here’s how I like my cookies.
-Mama mia.
-1. 2.
-3.
+1.

 Heath Bar Cookies Recipe Method Heath Bars are popular American chocolate-covered-toffee candy bars.
 Heath Bar toffee bits are often available in the baking section of grocery stores.
 Either chopped up candy bars or the bits can be used for this recipe.
+The bars have chocolate, the bits don't.
 1 Sift together the flour, salt, and baking soda.
 2 Beat together the butter and sugar.
 3 Alternatively mix in the Heath Bar mixture and the flour mixture, a third at a time, until well blended.
 4 Preheat oven to 350°F. 5 Bake for 10-12 minutes, until the edges are just starting to brown.
 Makes about 6 dozen cookies.

 Design Crush » Popsicles!
 Not to sound full of myself, but I’m pretty sure this is the be all, end all of popsicle roundups.
 There’s a little something for everyone: the foodies, the purists, the ones who prefer frozen yogurt, the ones who prefer a little alcohol, everyone.
 Tweny-five options to be exact.
 The post I did last summer on the cold guys was one of DC’s most viewed ever, so I thought you’d all be up for another round – was I right?
 Click on the photo to be taken to the recipe.
 All photos and recipes copyright of their respective source unless otherwise noted.
 Blueberry Crumb Bars Recipe I adore blueberries…fresh out of a bowl, in my cereal and especially baked into yummy desserts…throw in some lemon and I am one happy girl.
 Although I love some blueberry goodness, I refuse to pay the crazy high prices I have been seeing at the market.
 I improvised a bit and used frozen berries in this recipe and they worked just beautifully.
-Moral of the story, if you find a deal or don’t mind the price tag, use fresh, but frozen berries work just fine.
 I was actually pleasantly surprised to see blueberries on sale today at Whole Foods and picked up two pints.
-I have no idea what I am going to do with them yet, but I am thinking scones because scones equal bliss in my book or maybe blueberry ice cream, such a tough decision.
 I came across these Blueberry Crumble Bars on allrecipes and knew they would be amazing.
 Looking for more blueberry deliciousness?
-4 cups fresh or frozen blueberries 1/2 cup white sugar 3 teaspoons cornstarch If you enjoyed this recipe, you may like...
+Ingredients 1 cup white granulated sugar 1 teaspoon baking powder 3 cups all-purpose flour 1 cup unsalted butter 1 egg 1 teaspoon pure vanilla extract 1/2 teaspoon kosher salt zest of two lemons 4 cups fresh or frozen blueberries 1/2 cup white sugar 3 teaspoons cornstarch Method 1.Preheat the oven to 375 degrees F (190 degrees C).
+If you enjoyed this recipe, you may like...

 Homemade Girl Scout Cookies: Samoas Samoas, also known as Caramel de-Lites, have always been my favorite girl scout cookie (although I do enjoy Do-Si-Dos, Tagalongs and Thin Mints).
 I’m not sure how they rank in the overall scheme of GS cookie popularity, but I will go so far as to say that I have never met someone who didn’t care for them at all – even people who say that they usually don’t like coconut.
 I think that the cookie is just a good and rather unique combination of flavors.
 The Girl Scout bakeries describe Samoas as vanilla cookies dipped in caramel, topped with coconut and drizzled with chocolate.
 For the topping, I debated between using a from-scratch recipe like Chockylit‘s or a semi-homemade recipe like Debbie‘s.
 There are two ways to get the shape for these cookies.
 And since you’re all probably wondering, these cookies were absolutely fabulous.
 Homemade Samoas (a.k.a.
 Preheat oven to 350F.
 Preheat oven to 300.
 Unwrap the caramels and place in a large microwave-safe bowl with milk and salt.

 salted brownie cookies Cookies make most things better.
 Even good-byes to my most favorite of lady friends.
 Saying good-bye is no fun, so I’m going to go ahead and get real for a second – the sprinkles are required for these cookies.
 Makes 2 dozen, 1 inch cookies Adapted from Smitten Kitchen 1 1/2 cup flour 1/4 teaspoon salt 1/4 teaspoon baking powder 1/2 cup butter, softened 3/4 cup sugar 1 egg 1/2 teaspoon vanilla 1/3 cup cocoa sprinkles and coarse salt for sprinkling In a small bowl whisk together the flour, salt and baking powder.
 When you are ready to bake, preheat your oven to 350 and line a baking sheet with parchment paper. print this recipe